What is Creative Commons?

 Free Live Music from the Internet Archive

 Free recordings of live concerts available for non-commercial use.
-Allows you to search or browse by artist, most recent, etc. Best if you are looking for something from a specific artist.
+Allows you to search or browse by artist, most recent, etc.

 Free Downloads from Last.fm

-Click on any of the genres listed on the left toolbar to find the song or sound you want to use.
-The blue icon on the right lets you know that it’s free and enables downloading when you click on it.
+Note: The blue icon on the right lets you know that it’s free and enables downloading when you click on it.

 Here's a list provided by UW libraries of places to find open access images.
 These images are freely available for use, and can be used in projects both inside and outside of the classroom.

-This site is great because it has three engines that allow you to search by feel, genre, and keyword.
+Has three engines that allow you to search by feel, genre, and keyword.
 This can be particularly helpful if you are making a digital video or short film.
 For example, if you are making a horror film, you can simply search “horror” in the keyword engine and you will find rather dark, suspenseful pieces recorded on piano.

 Use these websites as resources for your media projects.
 However, please keep in mind that when you are searching for music or images on these sites, not all tracks and photographs are available royalty-free.